MUSIC MAN History

 Bridge

-In 1996, the mute mechanism was discontinued, and consequently, the plate itself became thinner.
+In 1996, the mute mechanism was discontinued, and as a result, the plate itself became thinner.

 Serial Number

-From 1998, the serial number was changed from being engraved on the bridge plate to being engraved on the joint plate.
+Starting in 1998, the serial number was moved from the bridge plate to the joint plate.

-Around this time, the specifications became nearly identical to current models.
+Around this time, the specifications began to closely resemble those of current models.

 MUSIC MAN/StingRay 2008